 Equipment for cycling

-- Water - One of the biggest problems in this region is the heat.
-Fit two bottle cages to your bike and take 750ml bottles with electrolyte drinks.
+- Water - One of the biggest problems you'll experience in this region is the heat.
+Fit two bottle cages to your bike and take 750ml bottles containing electrolyte drinks.

-- Sun Cream - The hot summer sun means you will burn quicker here than at home
+- Sun Cream - Don't forget that summer is very hot here, which means you will burn quicker than at home.

-- Windbreaker - Although it may be warm in the valley temperatures can drop rapidly as you climb, weather can change quickly and the fast descents can cool you down fast.
+- Windbreaker - Although it may be warm at sea level, the temperatures can drop rapidly as you climb, and the weather can change quickly and rapid descents can cool you down fast.

-- Snacks - Energy Bars and gels are a very good idea if you are planning a day on the roads.
+- Snacks - Energy bars and gels are a very good idea if you're planning a day out.

 - Mobile Phone - Being able to contact someone to pick you up if your chain breaks is helpful.